LilyBennu/Capstone-CrystalCollector/PrePlanning/frontEndToDo.md

 ### thursday to do ###

-- complete viewCrystalDetails page or whatevs its called
+- complete viewCrystalDetails page or whatevs its called [DONE]

 - make error page
 - about